 Installing a motion triggered security light is another option.
 It should be fixed somewhere high up, opposite the shed where it can't be tampered with.

-You can get mains, battery and solar powered versions at a variety of different price points, so you're sure to find something suitable.
+You can get mains, battery and solar powered security lights at a variety of different price points, so you're sure to find something suitable.

 12. Install security camera (real or fake)